Yvonne Elliman

 Yvonne Marianne Elliman (born December 29, 1951) is an American singer, songwriter, and actress who performed for four years in the first cast of the stage musical Jesus Christ Superstar.
-She scored a number of hits in the 1970s and achieved a US #1 hit with "If I Can't Have You".
-The song also reached #9 on the Adult Contemporary chart and number 4 in the UK Chart.
-Her cover of Barbara Lewis's "Hello Stranger" went to #1 on the Adult Contemporary chart, and "Love Me" was also #5, giving her 3 top 10 singles.
-After a long hiatus in the 1980s and 1990s, during which time she dedicated herself to her family, she made a comeback album as a singer-songwriter in 2004.
+She scored a number of hits in the 1970s and achieved a US No. 1 hit with "If I Can't Have You".
+The song also reached No. 9 on the Adult Contemporary chart and number 4 on the UK Singles Chart.
+Her cover of Barbara Lewis's "Hello Stranger" went to No. 1 on the Adult Contemporary chart, and "Love Me" was No. 5; at the time she had three top 10 singles.
+After a long hiatus in the 1980s and 1990s, during which time she left music to be with her family, she made a comeback album as a singer-songwriter in 2004.